Transformers: Dark of the Moon – The Score

-Transformers: Dark of the Moon – The Score is a soundtrack that features the musical score by composer Steve Jablonsky for the 2011 live-action film Transformers: Dark of the Moon.
+Transformers: Dark of the Moon – The Score is a soundtrack that features the musical score composed and arranged by Steve Jablonsky for the 2011 film Transformers: Dark of the Moon.
 It was released on June 24, 2011, five days before the actual release of the film.
 The song "Heed Our Warning" features in the Transformers: Revenge of the Fallen score but was featured in the film when Sentinel Prime, the Decepticons and spaceships attacked Chicago.

-The score was once available on iTunes, but was later removed, along with its sequel, Transformers: Age of Extinction - The Score, once it reached a limit of having sold 15000 units before re-use fees would have to be paid, much to the disappointment of Steve Jablonsky and fans alike.
+The score was once available on iTunes, but was later removed, along with its sequel, Transformers: Age of Extinction - The Score, once it reached a limit of having sold 15000 units before re-use fees would have to be paid.
 Jablonsky hopes to eventually re-release the score along with the score for Age of Extinction (which shared a similar fate regarding reaching aforementioned limit) at some point in the future.